sea-bass/advent-of-code-2022/NOTES.md

 I originally said I wasn't going to spend hours on that, but I definitely spent a longer time with the heuristics above and fixing bugs... so who's the real winner now?
 Not me.

 On a positive note, I grabbed the [`regex`](https://docs.rs/regex/latest/regex/) crate so I could be just a little bit smarter about parsing the file input, and that worked great!

+## Day 17
+This problem seemed really fun, and working on Part 1 was very fun, although time-consuming given my skills.
+Yet again, Part 2 throws a practical wrench in things because you can no longer allocate memory to contain everything.